iamhowardtheduck/gh-er-updates/README.md

 Change the word `CUSTOMER` within `er-updater-CUSTOMER.sh` script to reflect your customer.
 You can accomplish with either the mv (move) or cp (copy/paste) command.

+## Add the index template
+In DevTools of your cluster, run the gh-er-track-index-template portion.

 ## er-updater-abc123.sh
 With the script now updated, open up and update the values to reflect your cluster: